Codebrahma/cbweb/posts/react-compound-components/2021-5-25-React-compound-compnents.md

   This article explains with an example what compound components in react are .
 How to build a compound component with a tutorial to build accordion.
 keywords:
   - reactjs
+  - compound-components
+  - hooks
-  - Compound-components
+  - typescript
-  - Hooks
+  - tutorial
-  - Typescript
+  - react context
 link: /how-to-build-react-compound-components-tutorial
 category:
   - Tutorial